inachen/PUBS-FitnessGroup/README.md

 This script takes in two fitness matrices along with the variance matrix and outputs the difference matrix, difference array along position, Wald test p value matrix, and Wald test p value array along position.

-Wald test: For each allele (pos, aa), we test the difference of the fitness values for this allele in the two matrices (`f_i - f_j`).
+Wald test: For each allele (pos, aa), we test the difference of the fitness values for this allele in the two matrices (f<sub>i</sub> - f_j).
 The null hypothesis is f_i - f_j = 0.
 A chi-squared distribution is used to compute the p value.

 ### Files
 **Make sure the following directories are present:**